burakkuru5534/html-to-pdf/README.md

 ## Conclusion

-We have successfully implemented the user management service.
+We have successfully implemented the HTML to PDF service.

 note: I was going to use chi router to get id from url but I couldn't get it to work for testing library.
 So I used query params instead.